SrijanBadhya/Debsoc/Running the PES Debsoc.md

 You're cooked.
 I'm just as clueless as you.

-# Keeping up debate spirit
+# Keeping Up Debate Spirit
 [Back to Table of Contents](#table-of-contents)

 For the love of god, there are better motions than THW legalize weed to use as an example when teaching debate.